| Appendix 5: Articles

 is an encouragement to produce sufficient food for the

+consumption of the world's population.
 People in some parts of the world are still suffering from

 malnutrition and famine.
 According to the estimation of the